datacamp/dbconnect-python/README.md

 pip install git+https://github.com/datacamp/dbconnect-python
 ```
+Given that this package connects to databases, you will most likely need to install the MySQL and/or PostgreSQL clients for your OS.

 ## How to use
 **For security reasons, we only allow DB connections from our VPN.
 Make sure to be connected when using this module.**